joseph-kaainoa/jst-loops-for/readme.md

 # JST-Loop-For

-The JavaScript Template for For Loops.
+The JavaScript Tutorial for For Loops.
 The repo is located at: <https://github.com/joseph-kaainoa/jst-loops-for>.

 ## Introduction